CVE-2025-53118

 Vulnerability

-This vulnerability involves an authentication bypass in administrative backup functions.
-An unauthenticated attacker can interact with these functions to access stored passwords, application secrets, and session tokens.
+This flaw (CWE-306) involves a missing authentication check on critical backup functions.
+Unauthenticated attackers can interact with these endpoints to extract credentials, application secrets, and active session tokens.

 Business impact